Rosemary Crossley: Court cases

-She had attempted to go on trips with Leonie McFarlane, another individual who has cerebral palsy and is nonverbal, to a conference about disability in another state, but her application to the Supreme Court was not successful.
+Crossley had attempted to go on trips with Leonie McFarlane, another individual who has cerebral palsy and is nonverbal, to a conference about disability in another state, but her application to the Supreme Court was not successful.
 McFarlane's parents opposed the request because they said that she could not communicate independently.
 Crossley had previously been banned from seeing McFarlane in 1980 at St Nicholas Hospital, but after the closure of the hospital, McFarlane had often gone on outings with Crossley and McDonald.

 Crossley also attempted to also give a woman named Angela Wallace the legal right to leave the institution she was at by using facilitated communication.
 However, based on an investigation by Peter Eisen, it was determined that Wallace would not have the ability to give consent.
 Additionally, it was found that Crossley helped create a false accusation of sexual assault through "Carla", who was purported to have claimed through FC that her father was abusing her.